- Student Affairs

 - Those who have a cell phone will be notified by MacAlert in an emergency.

-- The person with a disability should wait for assistance from someone who can act as a sighted guide, ideally his or her designated "buddy."
+- The person with a disability should wait for assistance from someone who can act as a sighted guide, ideally their designated "buddy."

 - If possible, someone should follow behind to protect the individual from being pushed down in the event of crowding.